 Figure 2 Conceptual framework for understanding disease-associated declines.

 Framed around the case study of chytridiomycosis in frogs, disease-associated declines are the result of an interaction between properties of the pathogen, characteristics of the host and the environment in which both exist, all considered within the context of the ecological community in which they are embedded and its evolutionary history.
 In this example, on the lower left the host of interest is represented as a green and golden bell frog (Litoria aurea), and on the lower right the pathogen is represented by the fungus Batrachochytrium dendrobatidis (Bd for short) in its infectious motile zoospore form.
-The interaction between host and pathogen, and the outcome of infection (represented as host mortality in the form of a dead frog), are influenced by the surrounding environment (aquatic systems) in the context of anthropogenic change (e.g. globalisation, climate change, habitat loss and fragmentation) and the amphibian community (e.g. population and community dynamics and the presence of reservoir hosts).
+The interaction between host and pathogen, and the outcome of infection (represented as host mortality in the form of a dead frog), are influenced by the surrounding environment (aquatic systems) in the context of anthropogenic change (e.g. globalisation, climate change, habitat loss and fragmentation) and the amphibian community (e.g. population and community dynamics and the presence of reservoir hosts). (a) highlights that transmission can be both direct or indirect, and the transmission function can be either density- or frequency-dependent, (b) highlights that tadpoles can act as a reservoir life-stage for Bd, harbouring the pathogen in their keratinised mouthparts, (c) depicts the pathogen as the infectious motile zoospore stage, (d) shows the process of infection within the skin of a frog, and highlights the role of host factors such as the immune response in determining susceptibility and infection outcomes, (e) depicts tolerant reservoir species within the amphibian community, (f) highlights that environmental factors such as temperature and moisture are particularly important for determining infection of ectothermic amphibian hosts, (g) highlights that Bd was likely spread globally through anthropogenic means, and (h) highlights that multiple threatening processes can act synergistically with disease in driving amphibian declines.

 References